aerodomigue/caddy-reverse-proxy-cloudflare-security/README.md

 <!-- USAGE -->
 ## Usage

+### Choosing Between Docker Labels and Custom Caddyfile

+This image supports two configuration modes:

+1. **Docker Labels Mode (Default)**: Uses `caddy docker-proxy` to automatically generate configuration from container labels
+2. **Custom Caddyfile Mode**: Uses `caddy run` with your own Caddyfile for full control

+**Quick Reference:**
+- Use Docker labels for simple setups and automatic configuration
+- Use custom Caddyfile for complex configurations or when you need full control over Caddy settings

 ### Docker Compose

 :warning: Since caddy-docker-proxy is disabled, you must provide your own Caddyfile configuration.
 Labels are not processed. :arrow_down: